Contrasting Inotiv (NOTV) & Its Peers

-Inotiv (NASDAQ: NOTV) is one of 35 public companies in the “Commercial physical research” industry, but how does it weigh in compared to its peers?
-We will compare Inotiv to related businesses based on the strength of its institutional ownership, earnings, profitability, dividends, risk, valuation and analyst recommendations.
+Inotiv (NASDAQ: NOTV) is one of 35 public companies in the “Commercial physical research” industry, but how does it contrast to its competitors?
+We will compare Inotiv to related companies based on the strength of its valuation, dividends, profitability, analyst recommendations, earnings, risk and institutional ownership.

 Analyst Recommendations

-This is a summary of recent ratings for Inotiv and its peers, as reported by MarketBeat.com.
+This is a summary of current ratings for Inotiv and its competitors, as reported by MarketBeat.com.

 |Sell Ratings